MrBejvan/Video-Game-Project-2024/README.md

 Data Structure Implemented: Sorted Circular Linked List Additional Structure Implemented: Map
-Presentation: Free Form Video Presentation with Code Tracing
+Presentation: Short Form Focused Presentation, (extra) Free Form Video Presentation with Thorough Code Tracing

 Quick note on video presentation and a thank you - This video is very in depth and I apologize for the long format.
 I have edited as best as I could, but there is just a ton of content that I wanted to cover for this project.
 If desired or necessary I could re-record this in a more condensed format.
 Please reach out via email if this is requested, and thank you for the opportunity to learn in your classroom.